ssupdoc/bucket-it/README.md

 # bucket-it
-A platform to empower travel enthusiasts
+A platform that empowers travel enthusiasts